 This section presents the categorisations of AI adoption or acceptance and usage within the SSA educational institutions context, following Jiang et al.'s (2020) recommendation.
-According to the authors, the patterns of growth and distribution of phenomena define the trends in yearly occurrences, forms, authorship, and geographical distributions.
-Therefore, we present the patterns in AI acceptance and usage within the SSA educational context, based on Jiang et al.'s (2020) recommendations.
+According to

 Yearly Trends in AI-related Studies

 Significant details from Figure 2 provided insights into the evolving landscape of AI research in the region.
 Between 2013 and 2016, there was only one publication, representing 1.04 % of the 96 studies reviewed.
 However, in 2017, there was a slight increase, with two publications, constituting 2.08 %.
 The subsequent years exhibit variations in publication counts, with a notable increase in 2023, when 55 publications were recorded, representing the majority at 57.29 %.